Brands on Fire: Citi’s Head of Enterprise Marketing and Brand Engagement Talks Paralympics Sponsorship

 CM: What is your involvement in the International Paralympic Committee’s Para Sport group?

-TD: Before 2022, we had sponsored para-athletes and we had a strong relationship with the IPC.
+TD: Before 2022, we had sponsored Para athletes and we had a strong relationship with the IPC.
 When they introduced the Para Sport movement, which was founded in 2022, we became a founding partner.
-It’s a grassroots-to-high performance program that aims to provide Para athletes and their member organizations with a platform to drive societal progress.
+It’s a grassroots-to-high-performance program that aims to provide Para athletes and their member organizations with a platform to drive societal progress.
 They’re creating a pipeline for the next generation of Para athletes and general athletes.

 CM: Can you talk about how you work with athletes specifically?
 How do you leverage that relationship?

 TD: It varies from athlete to athlete.
 We work with them, obviously, in terms of our marketing communication.
 Depending on the athlete, we work with any of their societal programs that are important to them.
 We help them try to highlight those.
 They come to our offices around the world.
 While we are featuring six athletes in our campaign, we actually have over 50 athletes around the world that we work with.
-And in different countries, they do different things.
-Some countries do feature them in out-of-home.
+And in different countries they do different things.
+Some countries feature them in out-of-home.
 Some countries use them a lot for colleague engagement; they participate in our volunteer programs.

 For example, we started working with [the athlete] Scout Bassett in 2012, and she’s become our technical advisor.
 You know how on a set, there’s a tech person?
 That’s what she’s become to us over the years.
 She’s formed relationships with our CEOs around the globe.
 And we’ve created some really strong relationships—not just professionally, but personally, with the athletes.

 Also, our photographer, Jordan Nicholson, has shot for brands like Apple, Nike, Adidas and more.
 And what we love about him is he has a disability, TAR Syndrome.
 We believe in this notion of “For us, by us.”
-We like to bring in people who can help us add another level empathy to our work and give us another perspective.
-And he’s just done a phenomenal job on the photo shoot.
+We like to bring in people who can help us add another level of empathy to our work and give us another perspective.
+And he’s done a phenomenal job on the photo shoot.

 CM: How did you find him?
 Was that choice deliberate?

 TD: Yes.
-First was skill.
 We want talent, and so that was the first level.
 And then the work he’s done is incredible.
 And the ability to provide empathy.
 There was another campaign we did called Chosen Name, for transgender people who have a different name than their ID for their credit card.
 We used transgender actors and directors.
 We found that mix, that combination, to be really powerful for the work.
 We try to do that when we can and we seek out that talent—because many times that talent isn’t getting the first call, so we’re looking to help spread the love.

 CM: How is his photography different?